BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Google's success stems not from trying to evaluate or calculate the quality of a webpage directly.
 They didn't design an intelligent machine for that purpose.
 Instead, they leveraged *second-order observation*, essentially tapping into the collective intelligence of their users.
-Rather than determining the value of a webpage themselves, their algorithm observes how users interact with and evaluate webpages.
+Rather than determining the value of a webpage themselves, their algorithm observes how users interact with webpages.
 A webpage ranks high if users deem it valuable which can create a feedback loop because highly ranked pages are ranked highly.
 The primary task becomes observing users' observations.